kvakvs/BuffomatClassic/README.md

 # Buffomat Classic

+Based on Buff'o'mat by GPI.

 Maintained by @kvakvs at Github. https://github.com/kvakvs/BuffomatClassic

-Compatible with both Classic and Retail, but as I only play Classic, won't be paying much attention to it being Retail-worthy.
+Compatible with WoW Classic and will be rolled into Classic Burning Crusade.
+As I only play Classic and have no idea about retail spells and playstyles, I won't be paying much attention to it being Retail-compatible.

 ## About